 - Oops!Something went wrong.Please try again later.

-Does the May share price for Optibase Ltd. (NASDAQ:OBAS) reflect what it's really worth?
-Today, we will estimate the stock's intrinsic value by taking the expected future cash flows and discounting them to today's value.
-I will use the Discounted Cash Flow (DCF) model.
+In this article we are going to estimate the intrinsic value of Optibase Ltd. (NASDAQ:OBAS) by taking the expected future cash flows and discounting them to their present value.
+I will be using the Discounted Cash Flow (DCF) model.
 It may sound complicated, but actually it is quite simple!

 10-year free cash flow (FCF) estimate